 Think of your lifestyle

 What kind of lifestyle do you have?
-For me I have to carry everything from Sophia and Grace’s snacks to my phone and wallet so I need something that’s quite roomy.
-For the kind of life I lead a tiny handbag (as much as I like the look of it) just wouldn’t work.
+For me I have to carry everything from Sophia and Grace’s snacks to my phone and wallet so I need something that’s quite roomy for everyday wear.
+However as I do have to attend various events and race days through the year, I can opt for a smaller bag that’s more event appropriate for those occasions.

 It’s crucial to tailor your bag to suit your lifestyle and needs.
 If it doesn’t then you’re never going to use it as often as you’d like and that’s a lot of money that’s wasted.